acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple.md

     // Add the new menu item to the application's context menu. contextMenu.add(menuItem);

-The first three lines are used to import three Jetpack modules from the addon-kit package:
+The first three lines are used to import three SDK modules from the addon-kit package:

 * **`context-menu`** enables add-ons to add new items to the context menu